 Before bringing a formal legal case, please first try contacting our Customer Support.
 Most disputes can be resolved that way.

 18.1 We Both Agree to Arbitrate.
-If we can’t resolve our dispute through our customer support, you or any of your affiliates on one hand and Switchboard and any of Switchboard’s affiliates, on the other hand, all agree to resolve any dispute arising under these Terms (including Supplemental Terms), or in relation to our Services, by confidential, binding arbitration in Orlando, Florida, or in another location that we have both agreed to.
+If we can't resolve our dispute through our customer support, you or any of your affiliates on one hand and Switchboard and any of Switchboard's affiliates, on the other hand, all agree to resolve any dispute arising under these Terms (including Supplemental Terms), or in relation to our Services, by confidential, binding arbitration in the Commonwealth of Pennsylvania, or in another location that we have both agreed to.

 This applies to all claims under any legal theory unless the claim fits in one the exceptions below in Subsection 18.2 (Exceptions to Agreement to Arbitrate).
 It also applies even after you have stopped using your Switchboard account or have deleted it.
 If we have a dispute about whether this agreement to arbitrate can be enforced or applies to our dispute, we all agree that the arbitrator will decide that, too.

 18.2 Exceptions to Agreement to Arbitrate.
-Notwithstanding the agreement to arbitrate herein, claims related to a violation of Switchboard’s AUP, claims of defamation, violation of the U.S. Computer Fraud and Abuse Act (CFAA), 18 U.S.C. §1030 et seq., as amended, and infringement or misappropriation of the other party’s patents, copyrights, trademarks, trade dress, Licensor Marks or trade secrets shall not be subject to the agreement to arbitrate; such claims shall be exclusively brought in and resolved by the state or federal courts located in and for Orlando, Florida.
-Additionally, notwithstanding this agreement to arbitrate, either party may seek emergency equitable relief before the state or federal courts located in Orlando, Florida, in order to maintain the status quo pending arbitration, and hereby agree to submit to the exclusive personal jurisdiction of the courts located in such country for such purpose.
+Notwithstanding the agreement to arbitrate herein, claims related to a violation of Switchboard's AUP, claims of defamation, violation of the U.S. Computer Fraud and Abuse Act (CFAA), 18 U.S.C. §1030 et seq., as amended, and infringement or misappropriation of the other party's patents, copyrights, trademarks, trade dress, Licensor Marks or trade secrets shall not be subject to the agreement to arbitrate; such claims shall be exclusively brought in and resolved by the state or federal courts located in and for the Commonwealth of Pennsylvania.
+Additionally, notwithstanding this agreement to arbitrate, either party may seek emergency equitable relief before the state or federal courts located in the Commonwealth of Pennsylvania, in order to maintain the status quo pending arbitration, and hereby agree to submit to the exclusive personal jurisdiction of the courts located in such country for such purpose.
 A request for interim measures shall not be deemed a waiver of the right to arbitrate.

-Also, any of us can bring a claim in small claims court either in Orlando, Florida, or the county where you live, or some other place we both agree on if it qualifies to be brought in that court.
+Also, any of us can bring a claim in small claims court either in the Commonwealth of Pennsylvania, or the county where you live, or some other place we both agree on if it qualifies to be brought in that court.

 In addition, if any of us brings a claim in court that should be arbitrated or any of us refuses to arbitrate a claim that should be arbitrated, the other of us can ask a court to force us to go to arbitration to resolve the claim (i.e., compel arbitration).
 Any of us may also ask a court to halt a court proceeding while an arbitration proceeding is ongoing.